ethanresnick/twilio-ivr/README.md

 * `twilio` (**required**): an object containing twilio settings.
   * `authToken` (**required**): your twilio auth token.
   * `validate` (optional, default: `true`): a boolean indicating whether the express app should reject incoming requests that aren't coming from twilio.
 For security, it's a good idea to set this to true in production.
-However, when making requests to your own app during development or testing, you’ll need to set it to false.
+However, when making requests to your own app during development or testing, it's very convenient to set it to false.
 (Note: the app verifies that the request is coming from twilio by checking if it’s signed with your auth token, which only you and twilio are supposed to know.)

 * `staticFiles` (optional): an object configuring if/how the returned express app should serve static files to twilio.
-Serving audio files in a cache friendly way is a common need in IVR systems and this libray [can help with that](#static-files-and-urlfor).
+Serving audio files in a cache friendly way is a common need in IVR systems and this library can help with that.
+See the [static files section](#static-files-config) for the keys allowed here.
-  * `path` (**required**, if the staticFiles object is present): an *absolute path* to the folder containing your static files.
-  * `mountPath` (optional, empty by default): a path segment that will be used as a prefix in the urls for your static files.
-For example, if you have a static file called `intro.mp3` and you want it served at `http://yourserver.example.com/static/intro.mp3`, you'd set `mountPath` to `/static`.
-If this is provided, it should be a string starting with a `/`.
-  * `middleware` (optional): an express middleware that will be registered with the returned app to actually serve the static files.
-By default, the built in `express.static` is used.

-  * `holdMusic` (optional): an object containing keys specifically related to setting up the [hold music endpoint](#hold-music); if not provided, no hold music endpoint will be created.
-    * `path` (**required**, if the holdMusic object is present): the path to your hold music audio file, *relative to the static files path*
-    * `endpoint` (optional, defaults to `/hold-music`): the ([root-relative](https://stackoverflow.com/questions/5559578/having-links-relative-to-root#answer-5559597)) uri to use for the hold music endpoint.
-This uri must not be under the static files mount path.* I.e., if the mountPath is `/static`, the hold music uri can't start with `/static/`.
-    * `twimlFor(urlFor)` (optional): a function you can provide to override the built-in logic for generating the hold music endpoint's Twiml.

 ## States